 In the 1990s there was a renewed interest in the relationship between Cambridge and Le Quesnoy resulting in them becomimg sister cities in 1999.
 Amongst the proponents was the then vicar of St Andrews Church and one of the few surviving soldiers from the New Zealand Division's attack on the 4th of November 1918.
 Lawrence 'Curly' Maurice Blyth was another Cantabrian who lied about his age to join the army while a farm hand at Waipukurau.
 By the battle to liberate Le Quesnoy he had been commissioned as a lieutenant and was that day in charge of a company of soldiers.
 He was later to attain the rank of Lt Colonel in the home army during the Second World War.
 He died at the age of 105 and his ashes are buried at St Andrews Church in Cambridge.

 The relationship has grown with regular exchanges and visits between the peoples of the two towns.
 Each Rememberance Sunday (the closest Sunday to Armistice day the 11th of November), Cambridge holds its own Armistice Service.
 Le Quesnoy has a welcoming visitor centre for New Zealanders and continues its tradition of holding ANZAC services started after the First World War.
-On the centennial anniversay of the town's liberation a New Zealand War Memorial Museum will be openned in Le Quesnoy dedicated to New Zealanders who fought in Europe in both world wars.
+On the centennial anniversay of the town's liberation a New Zealand War Memorial Museum was openned in Le Quesnoy dedicated to all New Zealanders who have fought in Europe.

 J R Lummus